mfsi-shivamk/node-react/README.md

 ### Introduction

-Movie App using React.js, Node.js & GraphQL with real time movie listing updates.
+Movie App using React.js, Node.js & GraphQL with real-time movie listing updates.

-This allows a user to register in the database, log in, add movie & rate it.
+This allows a user to register in the database, login, add a movie & rate it.

 ### Tech Stack Used
 ``